ADHD/ ADHD/ ADS/ ADD: What is the difference?

 Both substances are stimulants and act in a similar way in the brain.
 Here are some similarities:

-- Mechanism of action: Both Ritalin and cocaine increase the concentration of dopamine in the brain by inhibiting the resumption of dopamine in the nerve cells.
-As a result, dopamine stays in the synaptic gap longer and increases the signal transmission between the nerve cells.
+• Mechanism of action: Both Ritalin and cocaine increase the dopamin concentration in the synaptic gap by blocking dopamine in the nerve cells.
+As a result, the dopamine stays in the gap longer and increases the signal transmission between the nerve cells.

 Although there are similarities between Ritalin and cocaine, there are also important differences between the two substances.
 Ritalin is a prescription drug used to treat ADHD while cocaine is an illegal drug.
 Ritalin has a longer half -life than cocaine and therefore looks less strongly and faster than cocaine.